gupta-aayushkr/Keyword-Analysis/readme.md

 ### CSV Data Loading and Analysis

 - Select a CSV file from the dropdown menu to load and analyze its data.
-- Calculate and display the sum of sales over different time periods: 12 months, 6 months, 3 months, and 1 month.
+- Calculate and display the Keyword Trends over different time periods: 12 months, 6 months, 3 months, and 1 month.
-- Perform keyword analysis on the 'Month' column and display the top keywords based on their frequency.
+- Perform keyword analysis on the 'Keyword' column and display the top keywords based on their frequency.

 ### Keyword Filtering